RayRuizhiLiao/mimic_cxr_edema/README.md

 # mimic_cxr_edema
-Pulmonary edema severity grades based on the [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) dataset.
+Pulmonary edema severity grades based on the [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) dataset, also available on [PhysioNet](https://physionet.org/content/mimic-cxr-pe-severity).

 # Overview
 This repo contains 3 metadata files that consist of pulmonary edema severity grades extracted from the MIMIC-CXR dataset through different means.
 The metadata files have subject IDs, study IDs, DICOM IDs, and the numerical grades of pulmonary edema severity.
 The IDs listed in this repo have the same mapping structure as in [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/).